The fireball-fueled Northern Taurid meteor shower peaks tonight. How to watch the show

 The Taurids aren't as well known as other meteor showers like the Perseids or even the Leonids, which are also active in November.
 They don't produce as many meteors per hour as those more famous showers, but the Taurids are well known for generally adding a healthy dose of fireballs to the night sky in late October and early November.

 About every seven years the Taurids are especially active, but we aren't due to see that again until 2022.
-Still, you could see a handful of shooting stars and perhaps even a fireball per hour if you venture out around midnight with ideal conditions.
+Still, you could see a few shooting stars and perhaps even a fireball per hour if you venture out around midnight with ideal conditions.

 2020 Perseid meteor shower photos shine bright in a dark yearSee all photos